-High school diploma or recognized equivalent: A document certifying the successful completion of a prescribed secondary school program of studies, or the attainment of satisfactory scores on the Tests of General Educational Development (GED), or another state-specified examination.

-Hispanic or Latino: A person of Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish culture or origin, regardless of race.
+High school diploma or recognized equivalent: A document certifying the successful completion of a prescribed secondary school program of studies, or the attainment of sati: Hispanic or Latino: A person of Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish culture or origin, regardless of race.

-Honors program: Any special program for very able students offering the opportunity for educational enrichment, independent study, acceleration, or some combination of these.

-Independent study: Academic work chosen or designed by the student with the approval of the department concerned, under an instructor's supervision, and usually undertaken outside of the regular classroom structure.

-In-state tuition: The tuition charged by institutions to those students who meet the state's or institution's residency requirements.
+Honors program: Any special program for very able students offering the opportunity for educational enrichment, independent study, acceleration, or some combination of these Independent study: Academic work chosen or designed by the student with the approval of the department concerned, under an instructor's supervision, and usually undertaken In-state tuition: The tuition charged by institutions to those students who meet the state's or institution's residency requirements.
 International student: See Nonresident.

-International student group: Student groups that facilitate cultural dialogue, support a diverse campus, assist international students in acclimation and creating a social network.

-Internship: Any short-term, supervised work experience usually related to a student's major field, for which the student earns academic credit.
-The work can be full- or part-time, on- or off-campus, paid or unpaid.

-Learning center: Center offering assistance through tutors, workshops, computer programs, or audiovisual equipment in reading, writing, math, and skills such as taking notes, managing time, taking tests.
+International student group: Student groups that facilitate cultural dialogue, support a diverse campus, assist international students in acclimation and creating a social network Internship: Any short-term, supervised work experience usually related to a student's major field, for which the student earns academic credit.
+The work can be full- or part-time Learning center: Center offering assistance through tutors, workshops, computer programs, or audiovisual equipment in reading, writing, math, and skills such as taking notes,